 In 2010, the Michigan Department of Education (MOE) required that each local district make public its process to identify a Specific Learning Disability (MOE updated 3/16/17).
 The MDE SLD Criteria, outlined the various options districts may select in order to determine the presence of a SLD.

-TBAISD has established Pattern of Strengths and Weaknesses (PSW) guidelines as an interim Specific learning Disability (SLD) identification process in response to changes in federal and state law, while providing continual support for the transition to a Mufti-Tiered System of Support and use of a Response to Intervention framework for SLD identification within the local districts.
+Northwest Education Services has established Pattern of Strengths and Weaknesses (PSW) guidelines as an interim Specific learning Disability (SLD) identification process in response to changes in federal and state law, while providing continual support for the transition to a Mufti-Tiered System of Support and use of a Response to Intervention framework for SLD identification within the local districts.
 Northport Public School District will use PSW, Rtl, or a combination of these processes to identify SLD.